SpikeHD/blog/posts/dumphone-1-5-years-later/content.md

 playing games, watching YouTube, and talking to my friends on Discord.
 For me, however, it's been really nice to have all of those things live on their own respective devices, rather than constantly having them (and other things!) blaring at me for my attention at every moment.

-I also think that it's perfectly okay to need your phone to do things.
-A "dumbphone" isn't some sort of strict set of rules where you can't have any music streaming service or Whatsapp or maps or a touchscreen, it's a personal effort to disconnect from a world so desperate for you to stay and scroll.
-If not a dumbphone, try screen time limits or
-[unlauncher](https://f-droid.org/en/packages/com.jkuester.unlauncher/) or something.
-It's perfectly fine to use a smartphone in moderation, just like anything else.

-If you think, however, that you might benefit from this sort of change and have the means to do so, why not try it?
+If you think that you might benefit from this sort of change and have the means to do so, why not try it?
 At the very least, it's kinda fun to tinker :P

 **P.S** *Oh, and if you do decide to import one, triple-check that it supports your carrier's cellular bands!*